Forex.com Review 2022

 Methods of Payment

 Once you sign up with Forex.com you will have to fund your account.
-There are multiple deposit and withdrawal options:
+There are multiple deposit and withdrawal options (it is also worth noting that deposit options vary based on your location):

 - UK: Paypal, Debit / Credit card, Bank transfer